ropensci/roweb3/content/blog/2024-03-11-devguide-release-0.9.0/index.md

 [Read the guide in Spanish](https://devdevguide.netlify.app/es/index.es.html).

 You can find out more about our multilingual publishing project in the materials and recording from a recent [community call](/commcalls/nov2023-multilingual/).
-Reusable artefacts from the project include our [translation guide](https://translationguide.ropensci.org/), the [babelquarto package](https://docs.ropensci.org/babelquarto/) to render multilingual Quarto books or websites, the [babeldown package](https://docs.ropensci.org/babeldown/) to create and update translations using the DeepL API.
+Useful tools produced by the project include our [translation guide](https://translationguide.ropensci.org/), the [babelquarto package](https://docs.ropensci.org/babelquarto/) to render multilingual Quarto books or websites, and the [babeldown package](https://docs.ropensci.org/babeldown/) to create and update translations using the DeepL API.

 Our guide is now also getting translated to [Portuguese](https://ropensci.org/blog/2023/10/20/news-october-2023/#help-us-translate-our-dev-guide-to-portuguese) thanks to volunteers.
 We are very grateful for their work!